architjain/ws-lambda-at-edge/README.md

 ## Lab 0 - Launch the stack

-To start a workshop, launch the CloudFormation stack to bootstrap the resources in the us-east-1 (N.Virginia) region.
+To start the workshop, launch the CloudFormation stack to bootstrap the resources in the us-east-1 (N.Virginia) region.

 Click the launch stack button below to kick it off.